When Code Gets Too Old to Save

 1. Technical Debt Is Crushing You

-If your dev team spends more time fixing regressions than building features, you’re likely drowning in technical debt.
-Early-stage code is usually written fast to prove product-market fit—not to last.
-But the debt piles up.
-Eventually, there’s no way forward without a reset.
+If your development team spends more time fixing regressions than building features, you are likely drowning in technical debt.
+Early-stage code is written fast to prove product-market fit, not to last, and that is the correct trade-off at the time.
+But the debt compounds quietly, and eventually there is no clean path forward without a reset.
+When every new feature requires archaeology first, the debt has stopped being a nuisance and become the project.

 2. Your Stack Can't Scale